 - Group B and Group C passenger vehicles

 - Hearing aid required

 - No combination of vehicles (fifth-wheel)

 - Vehicles without airbrakes

-Some CDLs are issued with an M restriction limiting the vehicle and equipment authorized to operate.
+Some CDLs have an M restriction limiting the vehicle and equipment authorized to operate.
 Only a Class A CDL will have an M restriction.

 There are state regulations on removing the restriction.

 State governments issue CDL endorsements to allow commercial drivers to operate specific CMVs (commercial motor vehicles).